 The British Association for Romantic Studies

-BARS has also extended its activities into a number of important new fields: it supports a series of biennal BARS postgraduate conferences, which offer postgraduates an informal arena in which to give and listen to academic papers and discuss their work, and incorporates sessions given by experts on issues which concern postgrads in academia today, including publishing, writing cvs and applying for jobs.
-BARS also funds the Stephen Copley Postgraduate Bursaries; applicants can apply for sums of up to £300 to help them in their research expenses.
-There is an electronic mailbase for BARS members, informing them of worldwide conferences and events in the field as well as relevant new publications.
+In recent years, BARS has also extended its activities into a number of important new fields.
+It supports a series of biennial Early Career and Postgraduate Conferences, which provide an informal arena in which scholars can give and listen to academic papers and discuss their work with contemporaries.
+BARS funds the Stephen Copley Postgraduate Bursaries; applicants can apply for sums of up to £300 to help them with research expenses.
+There is an electronic mailbase for BARS members, informing them of worldwide conferences, events in the field and relevant new publications.

-The BARS Bulletin is published in pdf format twice-yearly and informs members of upcoming events, publications and notices relevant to their interests as well as offering an extensive reviews section, reflecting the research interests of BARS members.
-The reviews from previous editions of the BARS Bulletin can be accessed in the Bulletin Archive section of this site.
+The BARS Bulletin & Review is published in pdf format twice-yearly and informs members of upcoming events and publications as well as offering an extensive reviews section reflecting the research interests of BARS members.
+The reviews from previous editions can be accessed through the Bulletin section of this site.

 We hope that you will consider becoming a BARS member and telling colleagues and postgraduates about BARS.
 For information on becoming a member of the Association, see the How to Join section of this site.